JamalKheirBeik/real-estate/README.md

 # About

-this project is an implementation for a real estate company link for the project: [click me](https://www.real-estate-2022.infinityfreeapp.com/)
+this project is an implementation for a real estate company, link for the project: [click me](https://www.real-estate-2022.infinityfreeapp.com/)

 ## Tools used